 The historic dockyard of Portsmouth is a must-see for anyone interested in maritime history.
 Visitors can explore a variety of interactive exhibits, including a recreation of a Victorian shipyard and a ‘time capsule’ that allows you to see what life was like on board a naval vessel during World War II.

-The Dockyard is a fantastic place to see in Portsmouth with the family, so ready the camera and capture some quality moments.
+The Dockyard is a fantastic place to see in Portsmouth with the family, so ready the camera and capture some quality moments as you enter the HM Naval Base.

 2. Climb The Emirates Spinnaker Tower